sebastiaopamplona/msc-thesis-deepfsim/README.md

 - Parsed with MTCNN (https://github.com/ipazc/mtcnn) because some images were corrupted (original size: 62,328; size after MTCNN: 38,781)
 - Available at:
 https://drive.google.com/file/d/1o1ti_SSvYa-IQrBt_nYSS_i9SKzH7K85/view?usp=sharing
-- It contains the 38,781 face images and the ages ( fileages.pickle)
+- It contains the 38,781 face images and the ages (file: ages.pickle)
 - The face images are named by an integer, from 0.png to 38780.png
 - The ages.pickle is an array where the age at position idx is the age of the person in the image idx.png